hcavarsan/kftray-blog/README.md

-# kftray Website
+# kftray website

-This repository contains the source code for the official website of the **kftray** project, which includes comprehensive documentation and a blog.
+This repository contains the source code for the official website of the [kftray](https://github.com/hcavarsan/kftray) project, which includes comprehensive documentation and a blog.
 The site is built using Nuxt 3 and Tailwind CSS, optimized for high performance and ease of use.

 ## Stack